fugue-project/tutorials/tutorials/applications/examples/index.md

 Using Fugue to analyze stock sentiment

 ## [COVID-19 Exploration with FugueSQL](example_covid19.ipynb)
 Analyzing COVID-19 data with FugueSQL.
-In this example, we show how to extend FugueSQL with Python and show some operations important for distrubted computing such as `PERSIST` and `PREPARTITION`.
+In this example, we show how to extend FugueSQL with Python and show some operations important for distributed computing such as `PERSIST` and `PREPARTITION`.
 This example includes tips on working with big data such as testing and persisting intermediate files as parquet.